 He is an advisor to the Department of Health in England on healthcare associated infections (HCAIs), the UK EPIC/NICE projects, the Health Technology Assessment (HTA) programme on Healthcare Associated Infection, the Wellcome Trust and CARB-X panel on novel antimicrobials, and the European Centre for Disease Control.
 He is a member of UK, European and US working groups on C. difficile infection, and is on the Editorial Boards of Lancet Gastroenterology & Hepatology, Journal of Hospital Infection and Infectious Diseases in Clinical Practice.
 He has provided clinical advice as part of the FDA/EMA submissions for the approval of several novel antimicrobial agents, 1998–2016.

-Professor Wilcox heads a Healthcare Associated Infection research team at the University of Leeds (http://medhealth.leeds.ac.uk/hcai), comprising of 30 doctors, scientists and nurses; projects include multiple aspects of Clostridium difficile infection, diagnostics, antibiotic resistance and the gut microbiome, staphylococcal infection, and the clinical development of new antimicrobial agents.
-He has a track record of translational research, including providing the basis of clinical advice to the NHS, and influencing infection management policies internationally.
-From 2017, he co-leads the EU IMI COMBACTE-CDI consortium research project.
-He has been the Principal/UK Investigator for 14 clinical trials of new anti-infective drugs from 1999 to 2016, has carried out multiple NIHR portfolio studies on healthcare associated infection topics, and is currently supplying central laboratory services for several clinical trials of antimicrobial agents.
-He has authored more than 430 papers and published a number of books and chapters.
-He is a co-editor of Antimicrobial Chemotherapy (5th/6th/7th Eds, 2007/12/15).
+Professor Wilcox heads a Healthcare Associated Infection research team at the University of Leeds (http://medhealth.leeds.ac.uk/hcai), comprising around 30 doctors, scientists and nurses; projects include multiple aspects of Clostridium difficile infection, diagnostics, antibiotic resistance and the gut microbiome, staphylococcal infection, and the clinical development of new antimicrobial agents.
+He has a track record of translational research, including providing the basis of clinical advice to the NHS.
+He has been the Principal/UK Investigator for 15 clinical trials of new anti-infective drugs, 1999–2018, has carried out multiple NIHR portfolio studies on healthcare associated infection topics, and is currently supplying central laboratory services for several clinical trials of antimicrobial agents.
+He has authored >470 papers and published a number of books and chapters.
+He is co-editor of Antimicrobial Chemotherapy (5th/6th/7th Eds, 2007/12/15).

 Eamonn M.M.
 Quigley

 Eamonn M.M.
-Quigley is Chief of Gastroenterology at Houston Methodist Hospital in Houston, Texas, USA, and a Principal Investigator at the Alimentary Pharmabiotic Centre (APC) at University College Cork (UCC), in Cork, Ireland.
-A graduate of UCC, Dr Quigley trained in internal medicine in Glasgow and Manchester and in gastroenterology in Glasgow, the Mayo Clinic, Rochester, Minnesota, USA, and Manchester.
-In 1986 he joined the faculty at the University of Nebraska Medical Center in Omaha, Nebraska, USA, where he ultimately served as Chief of Gastroenterology and Hepatology.
-Returning to Cork in 1998 he served as Dean of the Medical School at UCC for 7 years and has been a principal investigator at the APC since its inception.
-He took up his current position in January 2013.
-He served as president of both the American College of Gastroenterology and the World Gastroenterology Organisation and is a past editor-in-chief of the American Journal of Gastroenterology.
+Quigley is Chief of Gastroenterology and Hepatology at Houston Methodist Hospital in Houston, Texas, USA, Professor of Medicine at Weill Cornell Medical College and David M Underwood Chair of Medicine in Digestive Disorders.
+A graduate of University College Cork, Ireland, Dr Quigley trained in internal medicine in Glasgow and Manchester, and in gastroenterology in Glasgow, the Mayo Clinic, USA, Rochester, Minnesota and Manchester.
+In 1986, he joined the faculty at the University of Nebraska Medical Center in Omaha, Nebraska, USA, where he ultimately served as Chief of Gastroenterology and Hepatology.
+Returning to Cork in 1998, he served as Dean of the Medical School at UCC for 7 years and was a principal investigator at its Alimentary Pharmabiotic Center from its inception.
+He served as president of both the American College of Gastroenterology and the World Gastroenterology Organization and is a past editor-in-chief of the American Journal of Gastroenterology.
 Clinical and research interests include irritable bowel syndrome, gastrointestinal motility and the role of the gut microbiota in health and in gastrointestinal and metabolic disorders.